Rogan painting: Resurgence

 In the late 20th and early 21st centuries, several factors came together to bring about a renewed interest in rogan painting, especially painting.
 First, after the devastation of the 2001 Gujarat earthquake, the water and electricity infrastructure was improved, new roads were built, and the number of flights into the region was increased, all of which led to an increase in tourism.
 Second, helped local artisans, including rogan artist like Ashish S Kansara to increase their market by selling in urban settings and on-line.
 Third, many artisans won state and national awards for their craft, thus increasing the prestige of their work.
 When Prime Minister Narendra Modi visited the U.S. White House, he gave President Obama two rogan paintings, including a tree of life painted by Abdul Gafur Khatri, a national award winner.

 Artisans in Gujarat have introduced contemporary products to appeal to tourists, lehengas, wallets, bags, cushion covers, table cloths, wall hanging, pillow covers and Rogan art sarees.
 The tree of life continues to be a major motif.
 The number of tourists to the artisans workshop increased steadily in the 2010s to as many as 400 people per day, causing traffic jams in the village.
 In an attempt to keep up with increased demand of rogan painting, in 2010 the artist Abdulgafur Khatri began to train women for the first time.
 Previously, it had been feared that women would spread the secrets of the craft when they married out of the family.
-In 2015, twenty women were working with the Abdulgafur Khatri Padma Shri Award family in Nirona village Kutch Gujarat, while a few worked with the Komal Kansara in Madhapar village, Kutch, Gujarat.
+In 2015, twenty women were working with the Abdulgafur Khatri Padma Shri Award family in Nakhtrana Kutch Gujarat, while a forty worked with the Ashish Kansara and Komal Kansara family in Madhapar village, Kutch, Gujarat.

-Following the COVID-19 pandemic in 2020, the number of the tourists visiting them dropped significantly and the women working with them were laid off.
-Abdulgafur Khatri family members were left to work on the craft.
+Following the COVID-19 pandemic in 2020, the number of the tourists visiting them dropped significantly and the women working with them were.
+Kansara family members were left to work on the craft.
+Vasudev Kansara is youngest Rogan artist of Kansara family.